- December 06, 1948

 From 1992 to 1995, Rosberg competed in DTM, initially with Mercedes and three seasons with Opel.
 In 1995, he formed his own team and raced an Opel Calibra V6 in DTM and International Touring Car Championship.
 At the end of 1995, he finally withdrew from racing and focused on running the team.

 The Rosberg Team is still active, racing Audis in DTM.
-Keke Rosberg was also known as a mentor and manager of two more Finnish F1 drivers: JJ Lehto and Mika Häkkinen, but in the last ten years he has mostly been talked about as the father of the current Formula 1 star Nico Rosberg, whom he managed until 2008.
+Keke Rosberg was also known as a mentor and manager of two more Finnish F1 drivers: JJ Lehto and Mika Häkkinen, but in the last ten years he has mostly been talked about as the father of Formula 1 star Nico Rosberg, who won F1 title in 2016.